 Based on the most recent stack test, February 5 and 6, 2015, indicates the BTEX emissions from the thermal oxidizer are less than the limit calculated in SC I.4.
+The

-The BTEX emissions determined during stack testing are used in GRI-GlyCALC to calculate throughput-based emission factors.
+BTEX emissions determined during stack testing are used in GRI-GLYCalc to calculate throughput-based emission factors.

 The facility shows compliance with the emission standard by using a properly operating control device, which was already mentioned above in the Process/Operational Restrictions, and by a closed-vent system that has no detectable emissions.
-According to the MACT HHH Periodic Report, dated February 12, 2019, there were no periods in which the seal or closure mechanism was broken, the bypass valve position changed, or the key to unlock the bypass line valve was checked out.
+According to the MACT HHH Periodic Report, received by AQD September 17, 2020, there were no periods in which the seal or closure mechanism was broken, the bypass valve position changed, or the key to unlock the bypass line valve was checked out.
 No leaks or defects were detected during the leak detection and repair assessment.